frappsec/frappsec.github.io/FrAppSec.md

     - Perform manual testing
     - Log security defects in a unified repository
     - Perform testing based on requirements and features
-    - Log security defects in a unified repository
     - Integrate dynamic analysis in the development pipeline
 - Production - Configuration, maintenance and monitoring of the application ecosystem
   - Vulnerability Management - running continuous automated testing on the production environment, feeding the results back into the cycle